 Lead Quality Assurance Engineer/CFD Analyst - PurcellAI

-I am currently interning with PurcellAI as their Lead Quality Assurance Engineer and CFD Analyst to ensure that the medical devices manufactured comply with ISO, UK, EU and US regulations.
-Overtime, this will expand to other regions of the world to ensure that other medical standards are also taken into account.
+I interned at PurcellAI as their Lead Quality Assurance Engineer and CFD Analyst to ensure that the medical devices manufactured complied with ISO, UK, EU and US regulations.

-In addition, I also work on simulating human airways to study where particle deposition occurs when using our smart inhaler device to ensure optimum particle deposition at targeted regions.
-This work helps change parameters such as flow rate, filter patterns, nozzle geometry and more so that an optimized device can be manufactured to be used by final consumers.
+In addition, I also worked on simulating human airways to study where particle deposition occurs when using our smart inhaler device to ensure optimum particle deposition at targeted regions.
+This work helped change parameters such as flow rate, filter patterns, nozzle geometry and more so that an optimized device can be manufactured to be used by final consumers.

 Graduate Research - Arizona State University